Virtual Medical Scribes: The Good, The Bad, And The Ugly

 Furthermore, many virtual scribing agencies provide on-demand service to cover vacancies due to illness or vacation – mitigating the scheduling nightmares that come with employing onsite medical scribes.

-While the cost of a virtual scribe is significantly lower than that of an on-site scribe, they will still run you about $1200/month per doctor.
+While the cost of a virtual scribe is significantly lower than that of an on-site scribe, they will still run you about $1200/month per clinician.

 And it doesn’t stop there.
 Both onsite and virtual scribe positions are a popular choice for students entering medical school to get in-field experience before they hit the books.
 The scribing industry is plagued by high rates of turnover as a consequence, forcing practices to take on additional costs to recruit and onboard a replacement.